Walnut and Blue Cheese Penne

 A rich, gutsy pasta dish.

-1/2 pound (225g) Penne is about 2 1/2 cups.
-2 oz (30g) walnut pieces equals about 1/3 cup.
+1/2 pound (225 g) Penne is about 2 1/2 cups.
+2 oz (30 g) walnut pieces equals about 1/3 cup.
 Instead of rocket (arugula), you can use watercress, or omit the green altogether.
-The sauce shouldn't need salt as the Blue Cheese will be quite salty tasting.
+The sauce shouldn't need salt as blue cheese will typically be quite salty tasting.

 Tried this recipe?Let us know how it was!